digital-net-org/digital-lib.js/README.md

     Is a collection of hooks and utilities to handle authentication and API requests.

-- **digital-net/react-elements**
+- **digital-net/react-digital**

-    Is a collection of hooks and utilities to handle React elements/nodes.
+    Is a collection of low-level hooks and utilities to handle React elements/nodes and DOM api.

-- **digital-net/react-storage**
+- **digital-net/react-digital**

     Is a collection of hooks and utilities to handle access to local storages (Indexed DB, LocalStorage...).